-Agencies - If the role is to be advertised through agencies, then those suitable agencies on the approved agency list will be contacted by the HR department and provided with the timetable, job description and person specification and asked to source suitable candidates.
+If the role is to be advertised through agencies, then those suitable agencies on the approved agency list will be contacted by the People Team and provided with the timetable, job description and person specification and asked to source suitable candidates.

 All information given to an interested applicant should highlight the importance placed by TCES on rigorous selection processes and should stress that the identity of the candidate, if successful, will need to be checked thoroughly, and that where a Disclosure and Barring Service (DBS) check is appropriate, the person will be required to complete an application for a DBS disclosure straight away.
+Adverts will also state whether the post is exempt from the Rehabilitation of Offenders Act (ROA) 1974.

 The job description should clearly set out the extent of the relationship with, and the degree of responsibility for, children and adults at risk with whom the person will have contact.
+To this effect, the advert will include the safeguarding responsibilities of the post as per the job description.
 The person specification should explain:

-- The qualifications and experience needed for the role - The competencies and qualities that the applicant should be able to demonstrate - How these will be tested and assessed during the selection process
+- The qualifications and experience needed for the role. - The competences and qualities that the applicant should be able to demonstrate. - How these will be tested and assessed during the selection process